 |Product Name ↓||Price|

 The more data on your energy use you have, the better.
-Ideally two years' worth of past energy bills is ideal.
-Depending on where you live and how you heat and/or cool your house it's likely your energy usage fluctuates by season.
+Two years' worth of past energy bills is ideal.
+Depending on where you live and how you heat and/or cool your house, it's likely your energy usage fluctuates by season.
 The more information you have on your energy usage, the more accurate you will be when sizing your grid-tied solar system.

-Learn more about grid-tied home solar system design in our video above.
-In this video we discuss all of the components and their role in a grid-tied system.
+In this video we discuss all of the components and their role in a grid-tied system, including:

 Grid-tied solar systems are generally the most common types of solar systems in areas where there is access to the electrical grid.
 One common misconception about grid-tied solar systems is that they will produce power when the grid is down.
 This is not the case.

-Already have electric utility service and a grid-tied solar system, but want the security of uninterrupted power in outage-prone locations?
+Do you already have grid electricity and a grid-tied solar system, but want the security of uninterrupted power in outage-prone locations?
 Check out our full offering of grid-tie systems with battery backup.

-Watch our video above where we discuss two options for adding battery backup to a grid-tied solar system via either AC coupling or DC coupling.
+In the video above we discuss two options for adding battery backup to a grid-tied solar system via either AC coupling or DC coupling.
 Depending on your needs these are both great ways to augment an existing grid-tie solar system.
 Click over to our main grid-tie with battery backup page or watch to learn more—and see if these options are right for you.